-If you are a licensed practical nurse or licensed vocational nurse and ready to take your career to the next level, consider our Nursing Bridge or Registered Nursing LVN to RN program.
+If you are a licensed practical nurse or licensed vocational nurse ready to take your career to the next level, consider our Nursing Bridge or Registered Nursing LVN to RN program.

 Once you complete the Nursing Bridge or Registered Nursing LVN to RN program, you should be prepared to use the skills and knowledge you’ve acquired to plan, implement and evaluate nursing care, as well as: